-The process of protecting your privacy can evoke images of high tech gadgets, reinforced steel doors and high walls.
+Protecting your privacy can evoke images of high-tech gadgets, reinforced steel doors and high walls.
 Its a draconian image.
-If youd like to take charge of your privacy, but find the idea of a Fort Knox style home off-putting, Mother Nature can lend a helping hand.
+If youd like to take charge of your privacy but find the idea of a Fort Knox-style home off-putting, Mother Nature can lend a helping hand.
 Here's how.

 Not everyone has the space or means to build a conifer screen.
 Holly, which can be planted in tubs on balconies, in small front yards and against garden walls, is a great alternative.
 Its dense, very prickly and smells lovely.
-Police forces often recommend the use of holly to deter burglars, as it does a great job of blocking views into your home, without robbing you of sunlight.
+Police forces often recommend using holly to deter burglars, as it does a great job of blocking views into your home without robbing you of sunlight.

 Say you wanted to conduct legitimate surveillance around your property but didn't want to advertise this fact.
 Hanging baskets, carefully installed at key vantage points, can be a great way of concealing outdoor security cameras or CCTV devices.
 They also look lovely, lets not forget.

 Hessian is a natural fabric that does very important things.
 It insulates noise and light.
 Blackout blinds made of hessian are an excellent choice to shut out sound and light from your bedroom and get the best nights sleep.
 But they're also really good for maintaining privacy.
 Due to their design, they typically cover the entire window's surface area, ensuring no gaps for people to peek through.
 If you live in a built-up area, for example, on a terraced street, they're awesome for preventing sound inside your house from travelling out.
 As a bonus, you might notice your heating bill dropping slightly, as hessian blinds are excellent for insulating glass.